 What is the danger with defective seat belts?

-The seat belt is intended to minimize the injuries and damage caused in an accident.
+Seat belts are intended to minimize the injuries and damage caused in an accident.
 Seat belt injuries often occur when there is a seat belt design, production, or installation defect.
 There are a plethora of injuries that may occur as a result of a defective seat belt or from failure of a seat belt: spinal cord injury, brain or head injury, paralysis, internal injuries, amputations, broken bones, concussions and fatalities.

 Seat belts that don’t work properly in both passenger and commercial vehicles involve everything from belt webbing that could be cut by another part rubbing against it, to buckles that seem to latch but don’t, to shoulder belts that might not retract.